sumana2001/mlh-orientation-hack/README.md

 ![GITHUB STARS](https://i.postimg.cc/2j2q6ZCX/Github-Stars-Image.jpg)
 # Inspiration :bulb:

 This application was inspired by the MLH Orientation Hack organized by the [MLH Fellowship](https://fellowship.mlh.io/programs/open-source) 2022 Spring Batch.
-The [Synthesis](https://www.synthesis.is/) Team of three(3) came up with idea to build this application called [Github Stars](https://mlh-orientation-hack.vercel.app/) during a four(4) days Hackathon.
+The [Synthesis](https://www.synthesis.is/) Team of three(3) came up with an idea to build this application called [Github Stars](https://mlh-orientation-hack.vercel.app/) during a four(4) days Hackathon.
 The Team saw the need to build an application that many Github users will find useful, beneficial and fun to use. <br>

 # What is it:question: